Porges/ways-to-play/src/articles/cards/japan/hanafuda/traditional-manufacturers/traditional-manufacturers.md

 > A <span class="noun" lang="ja-Latn">Nintendō</span> blank card indicating the date of manufacture (2012–01–24).

-* With recent <span class="noun" lang="ja-Latn">Nintendō</span> decks, the blank card included has a 6-digit date of manufacture printed on it.
+* **Explicit dates**: on recent <span class="noun" lang="ja-Latn">Nintendō</span> decks, the blank card included has a 6-digit date of manufacture printed on it.
 This is the only case I know where the date is explicitly marked.
-* Otherwise, the most accurate method of dating is to use tax stamps (see below), if the deck has any still present.
-This only works for decks produced up to 1989, when the tax on playing-cards was removed.
+* **Tax stamps**: the most reliable dating method for older is to examine their tax stamps (see below), if the deck has any still present.
+This works for decks produced from 1902 up until the playing-card tax was abolished in 1989.
+* **Text direction**: Japanese text written right-to-left generally indicates that the deck was made before the end of <abbr title="World War Two">WWII</abbr> (from here on, I use the term ‘pre-war’).
+Thus, <span lang="ja">任天堂</span> is written <bdo dir="rtl" lang="ja">任天堂</bdo> on very old decks. <em>However</em>, some manufacturers (such as <span class="noun" lang="ja-Latn">Ōishi Tengudō</span> or <span class="noun" lang="ja-Latn">Nihon Karuta</span>) have persisted in using right-to-left ordering even into the modern era, so this indication must be used with caution.
-* For more recent decks, barcodes can give some clues: Japanese barcodes beginning with <span class="barcode">49⋯</span> have been used since 1978, but barcodes beginning with <span class="barcode">45⋯</span> were introduced in 1992.
+* **Barcodes**: for more recent decks, barcodes can give some clues: Japanese barcodes beginning with <span class="barcode">49⋯</span> have been used since 1978, but barcodes beginning with <span class="barcode">45⋯</span> were introduced in 1992.
-* Japanese written in a right-to-left ordering generally indicates that the deck would have been made before the end of <abbr title="World War Two">WWII</abbr>
-  (from here on, I use the term ‘pre-war’).
-Thus, <span lang="ja">任天堂</span>
-  is written <bdo dir="rtl" lang="ja">任天堂</bdo> on very old decks.
-  <em>However</em>, some manufacturers such as <span class="noun" lang="ja-Latn">Ōishi
-  Tengudō</span> or <span class="noun" lang="ja-Latn">Nihon Karuta</span> have persisted in
-  using right-to-left ordering even into the present era.

 ### Tax Stamps

 For most of the 20th century, <span class="noun" lang="ja-Latn">Hanafuda</span> cards were taxed by the Japanese government.
-This tax has changed over time and thus can be used to identify the time period during which a deck was sold.
+Because the tax rate changed frequently, stamps can help to identify when a deck was sold.
+Unfortunately, many second-hand decks will not retain the tax stamps that were present at the time they were purchased.

-The following table is summarized from [a series of articles](https://japanplayingcardmuseum.com/category/0-0-cartatax-law-history/) provided by <span class="noun" lang="ja-Latn">Ebashi</span> on his website:
+The following table summarizes the tax rates over time, based on [a series of articles](https://japanplayingcardmuseum.com/category/0-0-cartatax-law-history/) provided by <span class="noun" lang="ja-Latn">Ebashi</span>:

 <table class="numeric">
 <caption>